 Cloud hosting takes place on “the cloud,” which isn’t one physical server but instead a bunch of connected servers that link together.
 By connecting a few servers, this type of hosting offers more storage space and power.
 The concept behind cloud hosting is probably familiar to you if you’ve used Google Drive or Dropbox.
 Cloud hosting plans are best for site owners who want to impress their visitors with fast load times without having the technical knowledge.

-Managed WordPress hosting is a great choice for anyone who has a WordPress site they would like to easily manage, keep secure and up to date without having to learn all the technical processes.
-With a Managed WordPress hosting plan, your hosting provider does the work, maintaining your site, and you save time and manpower.
+Managed hosting for WordPress is a great choice for anyone who has a WordPress site they would like to easily manage, keep secure and up to date without having to learn all the technical processes.
+With a Managed hosting plan for WordPress, your hosting provider does the work, maintaining your site, and you save time and manpower.

 3. Backup Your Data